A NEW DECADE, A NEW HECAF!

 Former HECAF, now HECAF 360 was established in 1994.
 The Health Care Waste Management Program was launched in 2006 built around an ageing and refurbished autoclave.
 Today HECAF's Health Care Waste Management Program is widely recognised for its pioneering appropriate technology solutions to managing harmful pathological and clinical waste.

-NO BURN.
-HECAF is committed to the elimination of incineration of medical waste throughout the country.
+HECAF 360 is committed to the elimination of incineration of medical waste throughout the country.

 PROJECTS HECAF 360